oicr-gsi/shesmu/tutorial.md

       Max timestamp By donor, tissue_type
       Group
           reference = Where tissue_type == "R" First path,
+          reference_signature =
-          reference_signature = Where tissue_type == "R" First sha1_signature,
+             Where tissue_type == "R"
+             First std::signature::sha1,
           tumour = Where tissue_type == "T" First path,
+          tumour_signature =
-          tumour_signature = Where tissue_type == "T" First sha1_signature
+             Where tissue_type == "T"
+             First std::signature::sha1
         By donor
       Run variant_caller With
         input_signatures = [reference_signature, tumour_signature],
         reference_file = reference,
         tumour_file = tumour;

-The value of `sha1_signature` is a string containing a hexadecimal SHA-1 hash of all the names and values referenced variables.
-There is also `json_signature` which produced a JSON object filled with the referenced values.
+The value of `std::signature::sha1` is a string containing a hexadecimal SHA-1 hash of all the names and values referenced variables.
+There is also `std::json::signature` which produced a JSON object filled with the referenced values.
 By saving the signatures as part of the action, we save the input information.